clojurists-together/clojuriststogether.org/content/news/2018-committee-election-results.md

 title: 2018 Committee Election Results
 date: 2018-11-30
 type: "post"
+summary: "Clojurists Together has held our first election for people to serve on the committee.
+The members of Clojurists Together have elected Nola Stowe, Fumiko Hanreich, and Laurens Van Houtven."
 ---

 Clojurists Together has held our first election for people to serve on the committee.
 The members of Clojurists Together have elected Nola Stowe, Fumiko Hanreich, and Laurens Van Houtven.